 Travel and commuting from Egerton is very easy as the nearest train station to Egerton is in Bromley Cross, this is serves Blackburn, Manchester and Bolton.
-Whilst via the road network the A666 runs through Egerton and is the road that can (eventually) link Blackburn and Manchester, and provides easy access to Darwen and St Peter’s Way to join the motorway network.
+Whilst via the road network the A666 runs through Egerton and is the road which links Blackburn and Manchester, and provides easy access to Darwen and St Peter’s Way to join the motorway network.

 Entwistle is a beautiful hamlet set just beyond Edgworth within the West Pennine Moors, in the heart of substantial countryside just north west of the Wayoh Reservoir and east of the Entwistle reservoir, situated approximately six miles away from Bolton.
 Interestingly properties in Entwistle have a Bolton address, including a post code prefix BL7 and a Bolton landline number (01204) but fall within the Blackburn with Darwen Council area.